ssolo/ALE/INSTALL.md

 The default installation locations are `${CMAKE_INSTALL_PREFIX}/include` and `${CMAKE_INSTALL_PREFIX}/lib${LIB_SUFFIX}`. `$LIB_SUFFIX` is empty by default.

 To install locally (e.g. to your home directory) just replace the `CMAKE_INSTALL_PREFIX` switch with the desired path.
 In this case you don't need sudo rights to `make install`.

+Depending on the g++ version a modification in `bpp-core/src/Bpp/Graph/GlobalGraph.cpp` may be necessary: add the line `#include <limits>` at line 45.

 ```sh
 cd bpp-core-build/